Logo Voyage

 The primary advantages of escorted tours are that they move fast and greatly reduce the stress and expense of travel.

-When done right, an escorted tour should be a seamless turnkey experience.
-You do not have to think about details, because the tour company does that for you.
+When done right, the experience should be seamless and feel like magic.
+You do not have to worry about details, because the tour company does that for you.
 All you need to do is show up in the hotel lobby each morning as scheduled, follow your tour director on and off the bus all day, and enjoy the ride.
+You leave your baggage outside one hotel room and a bellhop delivers your baggage to your room at the next hotel.
+All included hotels, attractions, and restaurants are ready for and awaiting your scheduled arrival.

 Escorted tours are especially valuable for international travel to other countries.
-They are an excellent option if you are too young or too old to drive in another country; or where you cannot read or speak the native language and most locals don't speak your language; or the destination country has a high violent crime rate and you are worried about being targeted or wandering into the wrong neighborhood if you were to drive around on your own in a rental car.
-If this is your first time crossing a border, you may be overwhelmed with learning local laws, customs, and culture to avoid getting into trouble in a foreign country.
+They are an excellent option if you are too young or too old to drive in another country, or never learned how; the country drives on the "wrong" side of the road from your point of view; you cannot read or speak a country's native language and most locals don't speak your language; the country has a high violent crime rate; or several of your must-see destinations are located in hard-to-reach rural areas.
+If this is your first time crossing an international border, you may be overwhelmed with learning local laws, customs, and culture to avoid getting into trouble in a foreign country.
 An experienced tour director can accurately answer your questions and brief you on what is truly important to know.

-Since the tour company buys everything (lodging, meals, attraction tickets) in large quantities all at once, the company may be able to obtain bulk discounts unavailable to individual travelers who purchase those items separately.
+Since the tour company buys everything (lodging, meals, transportation, attraction tickets) in very large quantities, the company may be able to obtain bulk discounts unavailable to individual travelers who purchase those things separately.

 Disadvantages